Ady212/CV-Job-Matcher/cv-job-matcher-prompt.md

 **Tier 10 — Irish Tech & Emerging**
 Teamwork (Cork), Intercom, Wayflyer, Verizon Connect (Dublin), Workday (Dublin), Stripe (Dublin), Zendesk (Dublin), Xperi, Sensata Technologies, Jabil (Blue Sky Innovation)

-## Open Questions to Resolve Before Building
-- How will the app actually check each company's openings — scraping career pages, using a job-board API (e.g. LinkedIn, Indeed), or a mix?
-- Should matches refresh automatically (e.g. daily) or only on-demand when the user runs a search?
-- Web app, mobile app, or both?
-- Should it store/track applications the user has already made?